W&T Offshore Inc. (WTI) upgraded Issued by Wall Street Gurus

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Currently, EBITDA for the company is 16.86M with total debt to EBITDA at 2.69.
-When we switch over and look at the enterprise to sales, we see a ratio of 2.76, with the company’s debt to enterprise value settled at 0.49.
+When we switch over and look at the enterrpise to sales, we see a ratio of 2.76, with the company’s debt to enterprise value settled at 0.49.
 The receivables turnover for the company is 5.48 and the total asset turnover is 0.57.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.75.